Kristie Hadden, PhD, Executive Director

 Latrina Prince, EdD, Instructor

-Latrina has worked in research at UAMS for more than 10 years.
-She is certified by UAMS as a research specialist and as a grants manager.
-Latrina joined the UAMS Health Literacy program in 2013 as a research associate and assists Dr. Hadden with research-related activities.
-Latrina has a bachelor’s degree in business from the University of Arkansas at Little Rock and a master’s degree in education from the University of Arkansas at Fayetteville.
-She has recently completed a doctoral degree in education from University of Arkansas at Fayetteville.
-Latrina’s research agenda and expertise are in organizational health literacy and disparities.
+Dr. Prince has been involved in research at UAMS for 15 years.
+She is certified by UAMS as a research specialist and grants manager.
+Dr. Prince joined the UAMS Health Literacy program in 2013 as a research associate.
+Her research agenda and expertise are in organizational health literacy and health disparities, with a particular interest in increasing heart disease awareness in minority women by addressing health literacy.
+Dr. Prince has a bachelor’s degree in business from the University of Arkansas at Little Rock and a master’s degree in education from the University of Arkansas at Fayetteville.
+She recently completed a doctoral degree in education from University of Arkansas at Fayetteville.
+Her primary faculty appointment is in the UAMS College of Nursing, Department of Nursing Science.

 Phone: (501) 686-5044